 All inclusive, three day hunting adventures are around $3,000 per person for a group of 6 to 8 hunters.
 Just about everything is included: meals, lodging, beverages, airport shuttle, ammunition, guides, dogs, field transportation, bird processing, clay targets, even a gun should you need one.

 As an all-inclusive lodge Daybreak provides ample fare which is created daily by our on-site Executive Chef Rachel Hogan.
-In her fifth season here Hogan, who trained at the Nutrition Therapy Institute of Denver, is not only a talented chef; she has grown up in the sporting tradition of bird dogs.
+In her seventh season here Hogan, who trained at the Nutrition Therapy Institute of Denver, is not only a talented chef; she has grown up in the sporting tradition of bird dogs.
 Rachel is an upland sporting enthusiast as an owner/operator of two English Springer Spaniels, TUCKER and HENRY.
 Rachel both hunts and field trials her springers.